wenewzhang/mixin_network-nodejs-bot/README.md

 npm i npm
 ```

-### Create you first bot through [Mixin.One](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finished all the required options.
+### Then, create you first bot through [Mixin.One](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finished all the required options.

-Open the terminal and go to the workspace,make nodejs-bot directory
+Open the terminal and go to the workspace, make nodejs-bot directory
 ```
 mkdir nodejs-bot
 cd nodejs-bot/
 npm init
 ```
-run **npm init** command then according the prompt to create the project,the finished package.json like below:
+run **npm init** command then according the prompt to create the project, the finished package.json like below:
 ```
 {
   "name": "nodejs-bot",